xiaobojiang/pdf-merger/README.md

 # pdf-merger
-a tool for merger pdf
+a tool to merge pdf

+Composed by Python + Django

+Provides API to upload pdf files, merge and purge files